Proven Ways to Make your Content More Viral

 That is HUGE.
 Not only will your visitors be 80% more likely to engage with your content, but the reduced bounce rate and increased time spent on the page are BIG rankings, USABILITY, and QUALITY signals to Google.

-Like the title says, URLs that accurately “describe” what the page is about.
+Like the title says, URLs accurately “describe” what the page is about.
 These URLs get up to 25% higher CTRs than their non-descriptive counterparts.

 This is partially due to a trust factor that is instilled when someone sees the keywords they were looking for in the URL vs a bunch of numbers, letters, or some generic category.